umstek/evening/README.md

 Pretty basic OSINT/data gathering userscript.

-Currently only supports collecting twitter UserCell data, as you manually scroll.
+Currently only supports collecting twitter UserCell data, as you manually scroll through twitter

 - Followers
 - Following
 - Retweeters (For reposts excluding quote reposts)
 - Likers (only your tweets)

-Pressing "print" will log them to the console.
+They will be saved in indexed db automatically, and you can download all data as a json when you press the download button in the upper right corner.

 ## Development